 Please note that visas are the responsibility of the individual traveller.
 The visa requirements for your trip vary depending on where you are from and where you are going.
 We keep the following information up to date as much as possible, but rules do change.
 It is important that you check for yourself with the Embassy of Iran.
 Please, keep in mind that all countries require passports valid for at least 6 months from the moment of departure from the country.

-To apply for an Iran visa, all nationalities must present an official Iran Authorization Number/Visa Approval Number.
+To apply for an Iran visa, all nationalities must present an official Iran Authorization Number/Visa Grant Number.

 It is the responsibility of the traveller to check with their nearest Embassy and confirm the requirements for entry into Iran***

-If you have booked the tour within 90 days of the start date, you must complete this Authorization Number/Visa Approval Number application at the time of booking.
-You will receive the Authorization Number/Visa Approval Number approximately 15 days before the start of your tour.
+If you have booked the tour within 90 days of the start date, you must complete this Authorization Number/Visa Grant Number application at the time of booking.

 As Iran visas are dated specifically for entry and exit, please ensure you enter the correct dates.
 Americans, Canadians and British citizens must be accompanied by a guide at all times while in Iran, so these dates are important for obtaining your visa.
-Note that because a guide must be arranged, we can only provide an Authorization Number/Visa Approval Number for the length of the tour, plus any pre or post-night accommodation booked through G Adventures.
-We allow ONLY 2 pre-nights and 2 post-nights to be booked in Iran, and a complimentary guide will be provided in the cost of the hotel for these days.
-Any additional days must be requested (allowing 2-3 business days for a response), and will be subject to an additional charge for the guide.
+We can only provide an Authorization Number/Visa Grant Number for the length of the tour, plus any pre or post night accommodation booked through G Adventures.
+For American, Canadian and British citizens we can allow ONLY 1 pre-night and 1 post-night to be booked in Iran without any guide required.
+Any additional days must be requested (allowing 2-3 business days for a response), and will be subject to a guide with an additional charge.
+Other nationalities can request pre and post nights as much as they plan with no obligatory guide booking requirement.

 If your country has an official Iran Consulate/Embassy, you must choose this as as your ’Visa pickup Embassy’.
 If you do not see a local Consulate/Embassy on this list, please locate your nearest neighbouring Embassy or Consulate.
 Please contact your Travel Agent or G Adventures for further assistance if needed.
-Most nationalities may be able to obtain a visa upon arrival at the Tehran Airport (Canadians, Americans and British citizens may NOT obtain their visa on arrival), but you must make sure to check with your Embassy if this applies for your nationality before choosing this option.
-A visa obtained on arrival is only valid for 15 days, so for stays of longer than 15 days you must apply for your visa in advance.
+Around 60 nationalities are eligible to obtain a visa upon arrival at the Tehran Airport (Canadians, Americans, British & Indian citizens are NOT eligible to obtain their visa on arrival), but please make sure to check with your Embassy if this applies for your nationality before choosing this option.
 A copy of your flight tickets is also required for this option.
+Please note if you are applying for visa on arrival, as the Authorization Number/Visa Grant Number is valid for 30 days it will be sent to you 1-2 weeks before departure (depending when you submitted your application for Authorization Number/Visa Grant Number).

 At time of writing, the below documents will be needed to obtain your visa (however, we do advise you confirm this with your nearest Embassy):